wpswings/woo-one-click-upsell-funnel/README.txt

 * Create fully customizable upsell offer pages without any coding skills.
 * Build responsive and product-specific offer pages.

-== WOOCOMMERCE UPSELL PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/woo-one-click-upsell-funnel.zip)
+== Start Creating Best One-Click Upsell Funnels for WooCommerce Store Today! == [**Download Now!!**](https://downloads.wordpress.org/plugin/woo-one-click-upsell-funnel.zip)

 == WHAT’S INCLUDED IN OUR FREE ONE CLICK UPSELL FUNNEL WORDPRESS PLUGIN ==

+**1) Pop-Up on Exit Intent**: Using The WooCommerce Upsell Plugin You can enable the pop-up on exit intent feature, allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.

-**1) Unlimited Funnels with an Unlimited Number of Offers**: With the WooCommerce Upsell Plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
+**2) Unlimited Funnels with an Unlimited Number of Offers**: With the Wordpress Sales Funnel plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
 Show your customers multiple post-purchase offers in a single sales funnel which increases the impulse buys, average order value, and revenue of your store.

-**2) Add the Shipping Price on COD One Click Upsells**: You can set the shipping price for the cash-on-delivery payment method for upsell offers.
-This allows you to cover operational costs for delivering the COD upsell products and maintain your profits.

-**3) Generate Reports for Upsell Funnel Tracking**: The WooCommerce post-purchase upsell plugin renders funnel reports that include trigger frequency, accepted & rejected offers, conversion rates, overall sales, etc. This information emphasizes the preferences of customers for particular funnels.
+**3) Add the Shipping Price on COD One Click Upsells**: The WooCommerce post-purchase upsell plugin renders funnel reports that include trigger frequency, accepted & rejected offers, conversion rates, overall sales, etc. This information emphasizes the preferences of customers for particular funnels.
 Moreover, using both Google Analytics and Facebook Pixel, you can also track WooCommerce upsell

+**4) Generate Reports for Upsell Funnel Tracking**: The WooCommerce post-purchase upsell plugin renders funnel reports that include trigger frequency, accepted & rejected offers, conversion rates, overall sales, etc. This information emphasizes the preferences of customers for particular funnels.
+Moreover, using both Google Analytics and Facebook Pixel, you can also track WooCommerce upsell

-**4) Global Funnels: Independent WooCommerce Upsells**: Create global one click funnels that trigger independently without needing target products.
+**5) Global Funnels: Independent WooCommerce Upsells**: Create global one-click funnels that trigger independently without needing target products.
 You can use the universal WooCommerce one-click upsell to show offers to your customers every time they purchase in your online store.

-**5) Smart Offer Upgrade**: The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the WooCommerce upsell offer.
+**6) Smart Offer Upgrade**: The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the WooCommerce upsell offer.
 This intelligent feature removes manual work and makes switching to upsell products seamless.

-**6) Exclusive Offer Feature**: The upsell sales funnel builder creates exclusive offers for the customers, which will be shown to customers only once based on the order email.
-Such one click upsell offers garner higher conversion rates.
+**7) Exclusive Offer Feature**: The upsell sales funnel builder creates exclusive offers for the customers, which will be shown to customers only once based on the order email.
+Such one-click upsell offers garner higher conversion rates.

-**7) Test Product Upsell Offers in Sandbox Mode**: In the Sandbox mode, the Upsell funnel builder triggers only for the admin and not for Live Customers.
+**8) Test Product Upsell Offers in Sandbox Mode**: In the Sandbox mode, the Upsell funnel builder triggers only for the admin and not for Live Customers.
 This enables store owners to freely view, test, and customize their Upsell funnel offers before making them live.

-**8) Page Builder Support to Build Responsive Offer Pages**: Build the one-click upsell funnel for WooCommerce with Elementor Page Builder and other top builders available on WordPress.
+**9) Page Builder Support to Build Responsive Offer Pages**: Build the one-click upsell funnel for WooCommerce with Elementor Page Builder and other top builders available on WordPress.
 Our plugin allows you to easily create and customize your offer pages without coding knowledge.

-**9) Shortcodes to Build Useful Offer Page Elements**: This WordPress upsell plugin provides various shortcodes to create different offer page elements.
+**10) Shortcodes to Build Useful Offer Page Elements**: This WordPress upsell plugin provides various shortcodes to create different offer page elements.
 The plugin offers shortcodes for Buy Now, No Thanks, Product Title, Description, Short Description, Image, Price, Variations, Offer Quantity, and Urgency Timer.

-**10) Ability to Simplify The Buying Process**: Streamline your purchase process with additional products that customers can buy with one click checkout, without re-entering their payment details.
-These 1 click upsell deals minimize churn, improve the shopping experience, and speed up the checkout process.
+**11) Ability to Simplify The Buying Process**: Streamline your purchase process with additional products that customers can buy with one click checkout, without re-entering their payment details.
+These 1 click-upsell deals minimize churn, improve the shopping experience, and speed up the checkout process.

-Visit [**One Click Upsell Funnel for WooCommerce**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=wpswings-upsell-doc&utm_medium=upsell-org-page&utm_campaign=upsell-doc) Documentation and learn more about the features and workings of the plugin.
+Visit [**One Click Upsell Funnel for WooCommerce Documentation**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=wpswings-upsell-doc&utm_medium=upsell-org-page&utm_campaign=upsell-doc) Documentation and learn more about the features and workings of the plugin.

 == LIVE DEMO OF ONE CLICK UPSELL FUNNEL PLUGIN  ==